Problem parking in strata managed property and shared areas

 - Consider referencing the by-law number on signage

-- Collecting and sharing the breach evidence such as photographs that clearly show the date and time stamp to reflect the time period.
-The photographs should capture; the make & model of the vehicle, the registration plate details, the colour of the vehicle and where it is currently parked.
+- Collecting and sharing the breach evidence such as photographs that clearly show the date and time stamp to reflect the time.
+The photographs should capture; the make & model of the vehicle, registration plate details, the colour of the vehicle, and where it is currently parked.

 - Providing the offender with an opportunity to adhere and ask questions if they wish

 - Only if the offender continues to breach should your scheme issue a Notice to Comply.
 Again, provide the opportunity to adhere and ask questions.
-Let them know that they might be up for a penalty of up to $1,100 Order from NSW Civil and Administrative Tribunal.
+Let them know that they might be up for a penalty of up to $1,100 order by NSW Civil and Administrative Tribunal.